grahamwhaley/runtime/docs/architecture/architecture.md

 1. `cc-runtime` connects to `cc-proxy` and sends it the `attach` command to let it know on which pod the container it is trying to `kill` is running.
-2. `cc-runtime` sends an hyperstart `KILLCONTAINER` command to `kill` the container running on the guest.
-The command is sent to `cc-proxy` who forwards it to the right hyperstart instance running in the appropriate guest.
+2. `cc-runtime` sends an agent `KILLCONTAINER` command to `kill` the container running on the guest.
+The command is sent to `cc-proxy` who forwards it to the right agent instance running in the appropriate guest.

 ##### `delete`